biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 </div>

-As you could see in the example above, the input data (the string `x`) is not the first but the third argument to this function.
+As you could see above, the input data (the string `x`) is not the first but the third argument to this function.

 To use the pipe with [`gsub()`](https://rdrr.io/r/base/grep.html), we can use the `_` placeholder: